microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 #### Decalcification of the μAngiofil-perfused murine tibia

-We successfully established a bone-decalcifying protocol (for murine hind limb) with 10% ethylenediamine tetra-acetic acid (EDTA) solution [@doi:10.1038/srep41842] by adapting previous work [@doi:10.1002/jemt.20720].
+We successfully established a bone decalcifying protocol (for murine hind limb) with 10% ethylenediamine tetra-acetic acid (EDTA) solution [@doi:10.1038/srep41842] by adapting previous work [@doi:10.1002/jemt.20720].

 Decalcification of bone tissue does not negatively influence the bone structure itself, but reduces the X-ray absorption of bone tissue and thus makes it impossible to visualize it simultaneously with the vasculature (Fig. @fig:2 B).

-As described above, we instilled the lower body of 10 weeks old CB17SCID male mice with μAngiofil.
+As described above, we instilled the lower body of 10-week-old CB17SCID male mice with μAngiofil.
 Following polymerization of the contrast agent, the hind limbs were collected, fixed in 4% PFA, and stored in PFA until scanning.
 After an initial tomographic scan, the hind limbs were decalcified in 10% EDTA (pH 7.5) at room temperature for 7 days, followed by a second tomographic scan of the sample.